-Make sure your child feels safe at night and check there isn't too much light coming into their room (its ok for the room to be lighter during the day), make sure that the temperature in their room matches what you have them wearing to bed.
+Make sure your child feels safe at night and check there isn't too much light coming into their room (it's okay for the room to be lighter during the day), make sure that the temperature in their room matches what you have them wearing to bed.

 A sleeping aid is of course something that we also recommend.
 Click here for more info if you haven't already got one.

 Allow your child to have a comforter but consider taking away certain toys or musical objects that may distract them from sleeping.

 Occasionally, insomnia can be a symptom of depression, an anxiety disorder or hyperactivity.
 If your child has insomnia regularly then we recommend that you see your child’s doctor.